Nazareth, Pennsylvania: 18th and 19th centuries

-In 1735, a small group of the Moravian missionaries had begun work in the newly settled community of Savannah, Georgia.
-Their intent was to evangelize the Native American tribes and minister to the settlers.
-Governor James Oglethorpe, founder of Georgia, and John Wesley and Charles Wesley, founders of the Methodist Church and deeply interested in Moravian ideals, came along on the same boat.
+In 1735, a small group of Moravian missionaries began working in the newly settled community of Savannah, Georgia, where they sought to evangelize the Native American tribes and minister to the settlers.
+Governor James Oglethorpe, founder of Georgia, and John Wesley and Charles Wesley, founders of the Methodist Church who were deeply interested in Moravian ideals, came along on the same boat.
 The Brethren settled along the Savannah River in Georgia.
-Like the Quakers, the Brethren refused to take part in the war with the Spanish and, as a result, they were evicted from Georgia in 1739.
+Like the Quakers, the Brethren refused to take part in the war with the Spanish and, as a result, were evicted from Georgia in 1739.